-Tips & Recommendations for Visiting Buddha Park
+Top Tips for Visiting Buddha Park

-Bring sun and rain protection — Expect a chance of hard rain from March through November, and hot and humid conditions year-round.
+—Expect a chance of hard rain from March through November, and hot and humid conditions year-round.
 While there are shady spots around the park, the sculptures themselves are largely exposed.

-Visit Early! — Buddha Park can get fairly crowded on the weekend beginning around mid-morning.
+—Buddha Park can get fairly crowded on the weekend beginning around mid-morning.
 Combine that with the heat and you’ll want to visit as early in the day as possible for the best experience.
 Alternatively, you can visit towards the end of the day, but keep in mind that temperatures stay toasty well past closing (5pm).

-Dress Appropriately — Though often referred to as Wat Xieng Khuan, Buddha Park is not technically a temple.
+—Though often referred to as Wat Xieng Khuan, Buddha Park is not technically a temple.
 With that said, it is considered by many Buddhists and Hindus to be a holy site, and Buddhist monk sightings are common.
 Additionally, Laos is a socially conservative country, and most locals dress with modesty in mind.
 There are currently no dress requirements posted or enforced at the site and shorts are generally acceptable, but you’ll want to dress with casual modesty in mind.

-Public transport requires patience — Taking the #14 bus from the Central Bus Station is a great way to have a local Laotian experience and save money at the same time.
+—Taking the #14 bus from the Central Bus Station is a great way to have a local Laotian experience and save money at the same time.
 Be mindful that like many other places in Southeast Asia, bus schedules can be flexible and trips can take longer than expected.
 If you aren’t on a tight schedule, generally taking the bus isn’t an issue.

-Onward to Thailand — If you plan on traveling over the border to Thailand (Nong Khai, Udon Thani, etc.) or taking the train to Bangkok following your stay in Vientiane, visiting Buddha Park makes a nice stop en route, as it is located very close to the Thai-Lao Friendship Bridge border crossing.
+—If you plan on traveling over the border to Thailand (Nong Khai, Udon Thani, etc.) or taking the train to Bangkok following your stay in Vientiane, visiting Buddha Park makes a nice stop en route, as it is located very close to the Thai-Lao Friendship Bridge border crossing.

-Nearby Attractions — Inpeng Culture Park (water park); Lao Disabled Women’s Development Centre (local handicrafts, learning); both of the above can be accessed via the #14 Bus, or let your taxi driver know ahead of time that you wish to stop at either place.
+—Inpeng Culture Park (water park); Lao Disabled Women’s Development Centre (local handicrafts, learning); both of the above can be accessed via the #14 Bus, or let your taxi driver know ahead of time that you wish to stop at either place.
 Both are very close to the Thai-Lao Friendship Bridge.